 University of Exeter – students and staff

-We offer a limited number of complimentary memberships for current academic staff and students at the University of Exeter.
+Thanks to a funded partnership agreement with the University of Exeter, we are able to offer a limited number of complimentary memberships for current academic staff and students.

 “I Will Never Consent” – Enys Tregarthen’s Powerful Padstow Mermaid